UzairKhan907503/FoodStore/README.md

 ## Future Enhancements

+Use jetpack compose for UI

+Write UI tests

-Use jetpack compose for UI Writing UI tests Use dependency injection for unit testing
+Use dependency injection for testing